mstasak/PATinyBasicNet/README.md

 Reimplementing the famous Dr. Wang's Palo Alto tiny basic, a 2K interpreter for the 8080A microcomputer, in a Windows .Net console project.

 ## Status
-~ 66% done, Let (assignments) and Print statements work, along with the line editor.
-Rem, Goto, Wait, If statements are ready to test.
-Input, For, Gosub are ready to work.
+~ 90% done with initial coding, Let (assignment), Print, For-Next, Goto, Gosub, Rem statements work, along with the line editor.
+Input statement ready to work.
+Code cleanup, documentation and testing not started.

 ## Plans
 Beef it up with several features: